-If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
+If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention down the road.

 There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.

 - Size—The humidifier’s size and capacity is based on gallons per day of operation.
 One way to determine what size you should get is to take your total floor area and multiply it by the height of your home’s ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.